CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

-Why book Bogota to Cucuta bus with redBus?
+Why book a Bogota a Cucuta bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Bogota to Cucuta.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Bogota to Cucuta.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Bogota is the capital of Colombia, situated at 2640 m a.s.l.
 The city is known as the "Athens of South America" due to its great numer of museums, theaters, libraries and cultural activities.
 It is the third most elevated city in South America, behind (La Paz and Quito).
 In your journey through Bogota you will enjoy the historical tour along streets that combine modernity with colonial architechture.
 Bogota is well known for its cultural events like the International Book Fair and the "Festivales al Parque", which are attended by both national and international tourists.
 The Gold Museum, the National Observatory, the Colpatria Tower and the Botanical Garden José Celestino Mutis, the old La Candelaria Barrios are all must see destinations for all tourists.
 We hope yiy enjoy your historical and cultural adventure in Bogota!